PrestaShop/docs/src/content/1.7/development/webservice/tutorials/prestashop-webservice-lib/create-resource.md

 Now that you have the empty XML structure you can fill it with your data, once it is done you will use the `add()` method to create the new resource.

 {{% notice note %}}
 Remember that each resource has its own validation rules (required fields, field types and formats, ...), if you don't respect these rules the webservice will refuse the creation.
-To know the details a resource validation rules you can use the *synopsis* schema (ex: http://example.com/api/customers?schema=synopsis)
+To know the details a resource validation rules you can use the *synopsis* schema (e.g. `http://example.com/api/customers?schema=synopsis`)
 {{% /notice %}}

 | Key          | Value                  |